dlewis24/layers/README.md

 available at https://github.com/dlewis24/layers .__

-This software implements the multilayer model of extracellular diffusion described in (\ref saghyan "Saghyan et al., 2012") and in (\ref arranz "Arranz et al., 2014") for the case of 3 adjacent homogeneous layers of tissue.
-The software is useful in modeling or analyzing data from extracellular diffusion measurements made with the real-time iontophoretic (RTI) method (\ref nicholson "Nicholson and Phillips, 1981";
+This software implements the multilayer model of extracellular diffusion described in (Saghyan et al., 2012) and in (Arranz et al., 2014) for the case of
+3 adjacent homogeneous layers of tissue.
+The software is useful in modeling or analyzing data from extracellular diffusion measurements made with the real-time iontophoretic (RTI) method (Nicholson and Phillips, 1981;
-\ref sykova "Syková and Nicholson, 2008") of diffusion in 3 distinct layers that have different diffusion parameters.
+Syková and Nicholson, 2008) of diffusion in
+3 distinct layers that have different diffusion parameters.
 The two programs, 3layer and fit-layer, are described below.
-The program 3layer can also be used to model images from integrative optical imaging (IOI) (\ref nicholson2 "Nicholson and Tao, 1993") for the case of diffusion in 3 distinct layers that have different diffusion parameters.
+The program 3layer can also be used to model images from integrative optical imaging (IOI) (Nicholson and Tao, 1993) for the case of diffusion in 3 distinct layers that have different diffusion parameters.

 The implementation described in (Saghyan et al., 2012) was in